 Renaissance Adventure Guides is pleased to offer you the opportunity to increase your knowledge of avalanche conditions and safety while recreating in the winter mountain landscape.
 Learn about the factors that contribute to avalanches, snow pack analysis, route finding and rescue beacon usage.
-The first evening of the course is held at select classroom locations throughout the Front Range (see schedule below for specifics).
+The first evening of the course is held at the Rocky Mountain Nature Association in Estes Park, CO.
 The subsequent weekend sessions are mixed days of field work and classroom lessons in beautiful Rocky Mountain National Park and Estes Park.
 Field work occurs outside in any weather conditions so come prepared for anything that Mother Nature might have in store for us.
 You will spend time digging snow pits, practicing rescue skills and much more.

 When leaving this class you will have a good understanding of the following:

 - Factors that lead to the formation and release of avalanches.